AntonioVanzanella/Detecting-slow-moving-objs-LSST/Updates/Change the speed/README.txt

 the same for the delta DEC array

-*the RA and DEC values are only for example, have no physical meaning.
+*The RA and DEC values only, for example, have no physical meaning.

-°Passing -2,-3,etc... as value, we add an occurence in both delta RA and delta DEC arrays every speed_factor times.
+°Passing -2,-3, etc... as value, we add an occurrence in both delta RA and delta DEC arrays every speed_factor times.
 We compute the "off" variable in this way:
        abs(delta_RA[i+1] - delta_RA[i])/abs(speed_factor).
 Then, we add the "off" variable to build a new coordinate:
        delta_RA[i] + off*t, where t  is t=0,1,2,... to (abs(speed_factor)-1).